Xeloboyo/NotEnoughShips/README.md

 # NotEnoughShips
- KSP2 - Spawn Ships and stuff </br>
+ KSP2 - Spawn saved ships near your current vessel, or in a set orbit.
+Watch out for the kraken.
 </br>

 # Installation